Installation ↑ Back to top

 Layout ↑ Back to top

 The Layout option controls the appearance of bundled product details in single-product pages.
-There are 2 alternatives to choose from: Standard and Tabular.
+There are 3 alternatives to choose from: Standard, Tabular and Grid.

 Most WooCommerce-compatible WordPress themes default to a two-column product page layout: The first column contains the main product image and gallery, while the second one is reserved for product details and options.
 This space-conserving approach works well for Simple and Variable products, which usually contain only a few form elements.